eclipse-iceoryx/iceoryx/tools/docker/README.md

 and press `[Enter]`.

 Inside the virtual screen shell, you can then launch the example applications.
-Again, all iceoryx applications are directly available via `$PATH`.
+Again, all iceoryx applications are directly available in `/usr/bin/`.

 To launch an example sender application simply run the corresponding binary: